Open Interpreter

 // Core Capabilities

-- OS Control (Mouse/Keyboard)
+- Full Local OS Control (Files/Browser)

 // Risk Assessment